snouhaud/AzureRunMe/README.md

 TraceConsole and TraceListener are code samples from the Microsoft appFabric SDK (with minor modifications).

-Thanks to Jsun for lots of constructive ideas and testing to near destruction!
+Thanks to Jsun for lots of constructive ideas, feature requests and testing.

 Thanks to Michal Kruml for various patches.